harsha14gupta/flipkart-clone/README.md

 # flipkart-clone

-This is a flipkart clone website made using HTML, CSS and Javascript.
+This is a flipkart clone website made by using only HTML and CSS.